Bhargavi38-alt/online-retail-sales-eda/README.md

 - Positive correlation between unit price and revenue

-- Higher priced items tend to sell less frequently
+- Higher-priced products generally sell less frequently, indicating a trade-off between volume and price

 💡 Business Recommendations

-- Increase inventory before peak season
+- Increase inventory levels ahead of peak seasonal demand

-- Focus promotions on top revenue-generating products
+- Prioritize promotions for high-revenue products

-- Retain VIP customers through loyalty programs
+- Retain high-value customers through loyalty and rewards programs

-- Target repeat customers with early access deals
+- Target repeat customers with personalized and early-access offers

-- Align marketing with seasonal demand patterns
+- Align marketing and inventory planning with seasonal sales trends

 ## SQL + Power BI Implementation

 This project was also implemented using SQL Server and Power BI to simulate an enterprise analytics workflow.

-📁 Folder: `sql_powerbi_analysis/`
+📁 Folder: sql_powerbi_analysis/

 This version focuses on:

 - Data cleaning and validation in SQL

 - KPI creation using DAX

 - Executive-style dashboards in Power BI

 ## Tools & Technologies

 - Python (Pandas, NumPy)

 - SQL Server (SSMS)

 - Power BI

 - Data Modeling

 - DAX Measures

 - Dashboarding

 ## Multiple Implementations

 This project was initially explored using Python (pandas) for data analysis and EDA.
 It was later reimplemented using SQL Server and Power BI to reflect an enterprise analytics workflow involving database-driven reporting and BI dashboards.

-📁 SQL + Power BI version: `sql_powerbi_analysis/`
+📁 SQL + Power BI version: sql_powerbi_analysis/

 👩‍💻 Author

 Bhargavi Chakrapani — Data Analyst